davidcoles/vc5/README.md

 into the kernel with XDP.
 VC5 continues to run and populates XDP data structures from userspace according to the contents of the JSON configuration file.
-Healthchecks are run against backend servers and the results are written to XDP.
+Healthchecks are run against backend servers and the results are written to data structures in the kernel via XDP.
 The packet processing code in the kernel reads the XDP data structures and steers the traffic accordingly.

 ## Quickstart